This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Before his prophethood, Muhammad was a successful merchant renowned for his honesty and kindness throughout much of the Arabian peninsula, and it wasn’t until his 40th birthday that the archangel Jibril descended upon him and proclaimed him as Allah’s final messenger.
 Over the course of the following 20 years, Prophet Muhammad strived to deliver the Message as had been ordained by the Almighty for the good of all mankind.

 Today, there are over 1.8 billion people worldwide faithfully adhering to the Prophet’s teachings.

 Please note that dates vary depending on where the Maulid is commemorated.
-This year, Maulid is expected to be commenced on the 26th and 27th of September of 2023.
+Next year, Maulid will commence on the Sun, Sep 15, 2024 – Mon, Sep 16, 2024

 Maulid is widely celebrated and commemorated for a full day around the world.
 All countries celebrating Maulid afford a holiday to its residents on the Milad un Nabi.

 How is Maulid celebrated around the world?

 Maulid is celebrated differently around the world.
 Some countries view Maulid as more of an observance than a celebration, while others celebrate the occasion with the same zeal as they would Eid ul Fitr.
 Here is a snapshot of how Maulid is commemorated around the world.